Asian Americans in Houston: Cambodians

 The first Cambodians arrived in Houston while fleeing the Cambodian genocide.
 Agencies used Houston's climate as a reason to place Cambodian refugees there.
 A 23-house complex called "Khmer Village" was established off of Interstate 10 (Eastex Freeway) in the east side of the city.

 A woman named Yani Rose Keo became a community leader and was involved in the affairs of Cambodians who settled in Houston.
 In 2000 Yani Keo stated that 80,000 people of Cambodian origins lived in Houston while Greater Houston had a total of 82,000 people of Cambodian origins.
 Many Cambodians in Houston operate doughnut shops; according to Samoeurn Phan, a Cambodian man quoted by food writer Robb Walsh in The Washington Post, about 90% of the doughnut shops in Houston were owned by Cambodians in 2017.

 In 1985 Keo established a farm in an area called "Little Cambodia," in Brazoria County, near Rosharon.
 Terrence McCoy of the Houston Press stated that there were "perhaps" 90 families of Cambodian origin living there.
 In the 2000s (decade) the farmers got into a dispute with the Texas Parks and Wildlife Department (TPWD) over the farming of water spinach, which the TPWD classified as “Harmful or Potentially Harmful Exotic Fish, Shellfish and Aquatic Plants.”
 Ultimately the TPWD allowed the farming of water spinach with proper mandated state regulations.
 "Little Cambodia" sustained damage during Hurricane Ike in 2008, and in Hurricane Harvey in 2017.

 As of 2015, 77583, the ZIP code of Rosharon, Texas, has the highest concentration of Cambodian Americans in the Greater Houston area.

 Circa the 1980s there was the Cambodian/Khmer School of Houston.

+Afghans

+The South Texas Office of Refugees stated that from 2009 to 2021 11,790 people came from Afghanistan to the Houston area, with 90% of them having Special Immigrant Visas which belonged to Afghans who interpreted for the U.S. military.
+From 2015 to 2021 1,700 people from Afghanistan who interpreted for U.S. military forces and/or are family members of these interpreters moved to the Houston area.
+According to the Refugee Resettlement Data 1975–2018 dataset by the University of Gottingen and the University of Western Australia, 885 refugees from Afghanistan moved to Harris County between 1975 and 2018; according to the data, Afghans made up the 16th largest such group in the county.

+In 2021 the Houston Chronicle reported that Afghans in Houston had negative views of the Fall of Kabul on August 15, where the Taliban replaced the former Afghan government with the Islamic Emirate of Afghanistan.
+The group Afghan Community Houston held protests denouncing the Taliban takeover.
+Between the Fall of Kabul and August 18, 100 Afghans moved to Houston from Fort Lee.
+On August 19 the group The Alliance stated on August 19 that it planned to move 70 Afghan refugees to Houston later that month.